 In welcoming students of all nationalities, races, and faiths, Anderson University aspires to treat each student as an individual.
-All student services, orientation, counseling, housing, testing, activities, student financial assistance, employment, Tri-S, health, placement, and religious life are closely coordinated in an attempt to deal with each individual as a whole person.
+Student services, including orientation, testing, activities, student financial assistance, employment, Tri-S, health, placement, and religious life, are closely coordinated in an attempt to deal with each individual as a whole person.
 A significant objective is to increase the student's self-insight and self-discovery and to assist in the intellectual, social, aspirational, and spiritual development of the student.